xarmar/conference-track-management/ThoughtProcess.md

 Today I was able to finish the required validation for the text field option of inserting Talks.
 I already spent some time doing QA and the App is working correctly and as expected.

-I did some cleanup to my code and today, in the evening, I expect to start getting things ready for deployment to production.
+I did some cleanup of my code and today, in the evening, I expect to start getting things ready for deployment to production.
 I expect to deliver this tomorrow morning, by email.

 **Evening**

 Just formatted all code with prettier.
 I will now start preparing everything and getting things ready for production.
 Just deployed the App on Firebase.
-Will now merge this with main branch.
+Will now merge this with the main branch.

 --- END